 – What is ECN?
 What is STP?
 How brokers deal with clients’ orders; and advantages and disadvantages of the two types.

 - What Makes a Good Forex Broker?

-– Things to consider when deciding what broker to trade with.
-What are the factors that weigh the most in the decision-making process?
+– Things to consider when deciding what broker to trade with, and the factors that carry the most weight in the decision-making process.

-- Why Trading with a Regulated Forex Broker?
+- Why Trade with a Regulated Forex Broker?